 Putting personal items on reserve at the library

-- In some cases, you may choose to place personal items (books, DVDs, journal articles, etc.) on reserve at the library.
+- In some cases, you may choose to place physical personal items on reserve at the library.

-- These items will also be checked out to students for in-library use for 3 hours at a time.
+- These items will also be available for check out for 3 hours, in-library use only.